MiviaLab/command_recognition/README.md

 # Embedded Speech-Command Recognition for Noisy Industrial Environments

-Welcome to the GitHub repository for the code supporting our publication in [Journal Name].
+Welcome to the GitHub repository for the code supporting our publications in Computer Communications and Advanced Robotics of Springer journal.
 This repository contains the implementation of a Speech-Command Recognition system tailored for embedded devices in noisy industrial settings.

 **Abstract:**
 Communication between robots and humans in industrial environments heavily relies on speech, presenting challenges in high-noise scenarios.
 Our work addresses this by introducing a Speech-Command Recognition system optimized for embedded devices with limited computational resources.
 Using an innovative End-to-End architecture based on the ResNet backbone, our solution achieves high accuracy while minimizing computational burden.
 We implement Curriculum Learning and dynamic data augmentation to enhance robustness against noise during training.